Rushad Rana

-Rushad Rana is an Indian actor and influencer.
-He is well known for his portrayals of Raghav in Hip Hip Hurray, Nikhil in Kehta Hai Dil, Sumit in Sasural Simar Ka, Coach Sir in Yeh Un Dinon Ki Baat Hai and Aniruddh Gandhi in Anupamaa.
-He also worked in the most hit Bollywood films Mohabbatein, Veer-Zaara, and Rab Ne Bana Di Jodi.
+Rushad Rana (born 19 November 1979) is an Indian actor.
+Rana has worked in many hindi-language television shows and films.
+Some his notable works include- Hip Hip Hurray, Woh Rehne Waali Mehlon Ki, Sasural Simar Ka, Kehta Hai Dil Jee Le Zara, Kumkum Bhagya, Anupamaa and many other notable films.

-Personal life
+Early and personal life

-Rana married Khushnum in 2010 but the couple divorced in 2013.
+Rana was born on 19 November 1979 in a Parsi family.

+He married Khushnum in an arranged marriage in 2010 but the couple divorced in 2013 due to compatibility issues.
 Rana met Ketaki Walawalkar on a dating app and later the couple became close friends on the sets of Anupamaa where Walawalkar served as a creative director.
 The couple dated for around one year and later married on 4 January 2023.